dronekeys/crates/README.md

 Some additional information about the installation process:
 1. We compile gazebo3 from source in order to obtain gdal support, which allows us to load maps containing geographic projections.
 This simplifies the conversion between various geographic coordinate systems.
-2. We compile gpstk from source becuase no Ubuntu PPA exists for this library.
+2. We compile gpstk from source because no Ubuntu PPA exists for this library.
 This library allows us to accurately model GPS and Glonass trajectories, and perform full GPS solutions from pseudoranges.
 3. We don't use the gazebo simulator distributed with ROS, as it's quite old (version 2.2) and doesn't support loading DEM files.
 4. We need java and gradle in order to compile our custom messages into java objects for use by the Java language binding.